Essential Oils That Kill Candida

 Essential oils are extracted from leaves, stems, bark and flowers by distillation, often by using steam.
 They have been used for medicinal purposes for centuries.
 You may have read about fantastic antifungal qualities of tea tree oil and lavender oil, but there are much more essential oils that kill Candida.
 I have come up with a list of essential oils that have been shown to have potent antifungal qualities in recent studies making them excellent natural remedies for a yeast infection:

 - Oregano essential oil – Both Oregano and Mexican oregano essential oils show high levels of antifungal activity against the fluconazole-susceptible Candida glabrata.
 In one experiment, researchers compared clotrimazole (a common antifungal drug) with essential oil. they found out that oregano essential oil caused more damage to Candida cells and membranes than clotrimazole!

-Lemon Grass essential oil – antifungal effect against Candida albicans
+- Vismia Macrophylla Kunth essential oil – active against Candida albicans and Candida krusei

 - Coriander essential oil – active against Candida albicans